pysal/pysal/tools/README.md

 - Update relevant data on `start_date` (day after last release), `release_date` (day of this release), `version`, and `user` in `release.yaml`

-### Notebooks to run in sequence
-- frozen.ipynb creates `frozen.txt` in this dir that can be hand edited if needed before integrating those versions into to `pysal/pyproject.toml`.
-It also generates `pysal/pysal/frozen.py` which defines the package versions going into this release
-- 100-gitcount.ipynb
-  - gets git release information
+### Updating the changelog
+- `make` will run all the steps required to build the new change log

+For debugging purposes, the individual steps can be run using:
+- `make frozen` will get information about latest package releases
-  - clones package repos if new, else git pulls each package
+- `make gitcount` will get issues and pulls closed for each package
-- 110-gitcount-tables.ipynb
-  - builds change log for meta package
+- `make changelog` will update the change log and write to `changes.md`

-  - updates the pins for the pysal packages in `../pyproject.toml`
+These require `release_info.py`

 ### Updating meta packages
 - edit the file `changes.md` and incorporate into the release notes on github